 The Shreveport, Louisiana Recording Connection

 If you’re searching for a Shreveport Music School where you can learn audio engineering and recording, look no further than the Shreveport RECORDING CONNECTION.
-We’re the only music school gets you working inside an actual Shreveport recording studio as an audio student apprentice (extern), getting trained one-on-one by the pros in mixing, audio engineering, music production, live audio, electronic music-and its many sub-genres (video game music, acid house, dub fusion, electronica and more), post production audio and club DJ.
-In Shreveport, the best way by far to launch a career in recording and audio engineering is by apprenticing in one of Shreveport’s recording studios.
+We’re the only music school gets you working inside an actual Shreveport recording studio as an audio student extern, getting trained one-on-one by the pros in mixing, audio engineering, music production, live audio, electronic music-and its many sub-genres (video game music, acid house, dub fusion, electronica and more), post production audio and club DJ.
+In Shreveport, the best way by far to launch a career in recording and audio engineering is by externing in one of Shreveport’s recording studios.
 We’re the school that can make that happen.

 Don’t make the mistake of spending 20-50 thousand dollars to go to a music audio trade school when you can spend far less money and go to music school in a real recording studio.
 Make the smart choice, get on the inside track, and get your education in a real-world environment.
 Our music recording school alternative is hands-down the smartest, most cost efficient way to get a solid education in audio engineering and music production.